 - Children benefit greatly from the ending of litigation hostilities as quickly as possible;

-- Parties benefit greatly for the reduction of stress and anxiety associated with the ending of litigation.
+- Parties benefit greatly from the reduction of stress and anxiety associated with the ending of litigation.

-Formal family law mediation first became popular about 25 years ago.
-Mediation proved to be so successful that it quickly became entrenched in the family law courts to the point where today it is almost always required by judges (mandatory) at least one time before litigants are entitled to have a contested final hearing scheduled.
-Today I predict that approximately 90% of all family law cases settle negating the need for a contested final hearing.
+Formal family law mediation first became popular approximately 30 years ago.
+After a short professional learning curve took place, mediation proved to be so successful that it quickly became entrenched within the family law court system.
+Today professional formal mediation is almost always required by judges (mandatory) at least one time before litigants are entitled to even schedule a contested final hearing or trial.
+I estimate that approximately 90% of all family law cases eventually settle thus negating the need for a contested final hearing or trial.

-David Anton has been a licensed family law mediator for nearly 20 years.
+David Anton has been a licensed family law mediator for nearly 25 years.
 In addition, over the last 30 years he has attended hundreds of successful mediations where he was the representative of one of the parties.
 He knows the process well and loves the process.
-He can steer you through your mediation which, historically speaking, will likely be successful.
+He can steer you through your mediation which, statistically speaking, will likely be successful.